-Official war artists were recruited by the War Propaganda Bureau to produce propaganda through posters, leaflets and cartoons.
-Later they portrayed and recorded the experience of war in a way that photographs, newsreels and the written word could not.
+Official war artists were recruited by the War Propaganda Bureau initially to produce propaganda through posters, leaflets and cartoons.
+Later they were contracted to portray and record the experience of war in a way that photographs, newsreels and the written word could not.
 By 1918 the war artists scheme was run by the British War Memorials Committee to produce art that would be part of the remembrance and commemoration of the war.

-Some artists objected to the censorship regarding what they portrayed but they produced some of the most descriptive and emotional images of what was actually happening on the Western Front and beyond, which is now part of the Imperial War Museum's collection.
+Some artists objected to the censorship imposed upon them regarding what they portrayed but they produced some of the most descriptive and emotional images of what was actually happening on the Western Front and beyond now part of the Imperial War Museum's collection.

-• What do you think of the paintings?
+• What do you think of the paintings produced?
 How do they make you feel about war?